-Hubert von Herkomer founded the Art School at Bushey in 1883, which, in its 21-year life, attracted some 500 students to the area, some of whom stayed after establishing their own studios.
+Hubert von Herkomer founded the Art School at Bushey in 1883.
+In its 21-year life the Art School attracted some 500 students to the area, some of whom stayed after establishing their own studios.
 To read more about Herkomer click here.

 We’ll add details about many of his students over time.
 Here is a start…